 I am incredibly pleased with myself to have started to figure this out at 54, my current age.
 That is not the point of writing my column around a quote by a writer I have only a vague awareness of.

-I think the reason I am seeing this concept for the first time more than a half century into my life is the treatment I have had the particularly good fortune of going through to address my substance addiction and various mental health hurdles while, mostly, staying in the qathet region.
+I think the reason I am seeing this concept for the first time in more than a half century into my life is the treatment I have had the particularly good fortune of going through to address my substance addiction and various mental health hurdles while, mostly, staying in the qathet region.

 There is a clarity of consciousness experienced when you do not drink until oblivion nightly or have to ease an indescribable psychic pain with heroin or the misuse of prescription drugs.
 When thinking false and limiting thoughts caused by complex imbalances in the neural networks in your brain, it is difficult to see the benefits of anything, especially the odd parts of yourself as a benefit rather than a nagging hindrance.